 Before Seeking Funding For Your Staffing Business

 Before obtaining funding for your staffing business, you’ll need to do some preliminary work.
-First, you’ll need to create a business plan and determine how much funding you need.
+First, you’ll need to create a business plan for your staffing agency and determine how much funding you need.

 You should also open a business bank account.
 This will make it easier to track your expenses and keep your company finances separate from your personal assets.